hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/.ipynb_checkpoints/README-checkpoint.md

 <a id="Aggregations"></a>
 <h3>Aggregating to HUC12s</h3>

 There is a python aggregation script for each data type: 1-Dimensional and 2-Dimensional.
 These scripts need the correct environment installed, found in the yml file titled wrfhydro_huc12_agg.
+In addition to variables differing by dimension, they also differ by resolution.
+This requires different HUC12 grid sizes to be used in the aggregation.

 <table>
   <tr>